 Anyway, a two hour drive got us to the place on Saturday afternoon.
 At a brief and noisy checkin area we were given our keys and we headed off to find our caravan.
 Then I had to go back to reception to get the correct keys for the caravan.
 But eventually we were in.

 The park is quite large, with an entertainment complex at the entrance and the caravans spread out in named areas (we were in The Dunes) towards the cliffs.
-There are a few sets of steps down the cliffs to gain access to the beaches, which are best when the tide is in, but weren't drowded at all for the whole week we were there.
+There are a few sets of steps down the cliffs to gain access to the beaches, which are best when the tide is out, but weren't drowned at all for the whole week we were there.

 Our caravan was a silver class one, with 3 bedrooms.
 It was pretty spacious for a caravan, and we didn't feel cramped or falling over each other during the week.
 Mind you, we didn't have any days stuck inside with bad weather.
 The area is quite windy, being on a cliff-top, and you hear the wind whistling around as you try to get to sleep at night.
 We also had a faulty oven, which meant we had to make do with the hob and grill for the meals we made ourselves.